RameenMughal/TryHackMeWriteups/Active Directory/Active Directory Basics.md

 Active Directory is also the component that allows your school/university to restrict you from accessing the control panel on your school/university machines.
 Policies will usually be deployed throughout the network so that you don't have administrative privileges over those computers.

+Connecting to the Windows machine through RDP (Remote Desktop Protocol), install `xfreerdp3` in Kali Linux

+The Remote Desktop Protocol (RDP) is a protocol, or technical standard, for using a desktop computer remotely.

+Connect to the machine by `xfreerdp3 MACHINE_IP` and then the windows login appears.
+Login with given credentials.

 ### Answer the questions below

 1. In a Windows domain, credentials are stored in a centralised repository called...